Vectorworks/developer-scripting/Function Reference/Functions/SetLS.md

 |ls|INTEGER|Linestyle to apply to object.|

 ## Remarks
-([[User:CBM-c-|_c_]], 2014 Apr.
+(\_c\_, 2014 Apr.
 08):  This Routine can be considered partly obsolete from VW 2013 (VW 18) since it will ignore complex line types.
 Use [SetLSN](SetLSN.md) instead.

-([[User:CBM-c-|_c_]], 2011 May 19): Since VW 2010 the max number of Dash styles increased to 128, thus the limit is now theoretically -128 and not -8.
+(\_c\_, 2011 May 19): Since VW 2010 the max number of Dash styles increased to 128, thus the limit is now theoretically -128 and not -8.
 It is to be minded that the function will rise a warning if the dash style index passed doesn't exist.
 This can happen when users deleted them.

 Thus the secure range to be used is: -1 to -[NumDashStyles](NumDashStyles.md).